Resources for Difficult Moments

 • STEP 2 - Doing the longer term work of building resilience and making the changes that will help in the long run.

-If you go to the Blissipline.Life page, you can access both The Embers Circle, where we focus on Step 1, and the The Blissipline Community, where we also learn how to take Step 2.
+If you go to the Blissipline.Life page, you can access both The Embers Circle, where we focus on Step 1, and The Blissipline Community, where we also learn how to take Step 2.

-Level 1 - Not terrible, but not feeling good, and wanting to feel better
+Intensity Level 1 - Not terrible, but not feeling good, and wanting to feel better

 Hey friend!
 The fact that you're even seeking support at this level is a really good sign.
 Most of us wait until we are in dire straits before we reach out, but if we catch it at this level we have a chance of skipping the terrible levels!